1.0 Policy Purpose

 - Contractors: Independent contractors, vendors, or other third parties contractually obligated to perform services for the University.

-- Employees: Individuals employed by the University, including faculty, affiliates, visiting faculty, postdoctoral fellows, and all staff (including all exempt and non-exempt, bargaining unit, and senior administrative positions), as well as those physicians and health scientists who are not employed by the University but have Brown faculty, affiliate, postdoctoral, or house staff appointments for the purpose of teaching and/or research in the Division of Biology and Medicine.
+- Employees: Individuals employed by the University, including faculty, affiliates, visiting faculty, postdoctoral research associates, and all staff (including all exempt and non-exempt, bargaining unit, and senior administrative positions), as well as those physicians and health scientists who are not employed by the University but have Brown faculty, affiliate, postdoctoral, or house staff appointments for the purpose of teaching and/or research in the Division of Biology and Medicine.

 - A Student Employee is an individual who is both a Student and an Employee of Brown.